w3c/webauthn-pay/proposals/pr-webauthn-txconf.md

 Perhaps there is a way to simply hook into `navigator.credentials.store()` so that RPs don't need to provide a payment handler at all?

-When a credential is stored by the RP it could tag it as usable for payments abd specify the payment methods that it supports.
+When a credential is stored by the RP it could tag it as usable for payments and specify the payment methods that it supports.
 The browser would record this and the RP would be available as an option when PR API is invoked and the merchant is requesting this flow.

 ## Challenges